 “Midway between Jacksonville, Florida, and Savannah, Georgia, St. Simons Island is one of the Golden Isles, beautiful barrier islands that hug the Georgia coast.
 Accessible only by boat, Little St. Simons Island (LSSI) is encircled by seven miles of beach.
 A haven for nature lovers, The Lodge on Little St. Simons Island is surrounded by wildlife, including over 250 species of birds.

 Casual, family-style meals are served in the Hunting Lodge, where guests can learn about complimentary naturalist-led activities such as fishing, kayaking, hiking, birding, beachcombing, and more.
 Food, activities, and recreation gear are included, as are boat shuttles to and from the island.
+This one reminds me greatly of the all-inclusive resorts in Mexico And The Caribbean.

 The ecolodge’s rooms and historic cottages only accommodate up to 32 guests a night.
 In fact, you can rent out the entire island!
 Book anywhere from six months to one year in advance.” — Laura Ray